garden-io/garden/docs/reference/commands.md

 **[EXPERIMENTAL] Show secrets.**

-Show all secrets from Garden Cloud for the given project, environment and user triplet.
+Show the given secret frm Garden Cloud for the given project, environment and user triplet.

 Note that secrets can be scoped to a project, scoped to a project and an environment, or scoped to a project, an environment, and a user.
 Garden resolves secrets in that precedence